maxym-dzyba/Football_Analytic_Project/README.md

 ## Overpay Analysis (2021–2030)

 ### Overpay ratio and total overpay by country
-Transfers in the future included.
 The percentage of overpay is the main, but also showed total overpay in EUR.

     SELECT
     to_club_name,